Outdoor living room ideas – 15 ways to create the most stylish and serene space to unwind

 The key is to create effective screening to erect a barrier between your garden and the outside world.
 This can be achieved with garden fence ideas, with horizontal slats looking smart and allowing winds to penetrate safely.
 Other options include metalwork or fretwork screens, outdoor curtains in muslin or calico and planting.

-If a fence is not possible, or you’re still left exposed, section off a specific outdoor living area by creating a frame, which you can then fill in with garden screening ideas, or grouping of plants with large leaves such as Canna Musifolia (paddle-shaped leaves and exotic flowers, a banana palm or a dramatic fatsia, suggests Sophie Birkert, lead designer and founder of garden company Screen With Envy
+If a fence is not possible, or you’re still left exposed, section off a specific outdoor living area by creating a frame, which you can then fill in with garden screening ideas, or grouping of plants with large leaves such as Canna Musifolia (paddle-shaped leaves and exotic flowers, a banana palm or a dramatic fatsia, suggests Sophie Birkert, lead designer and founder of garden company Screen With Envy.

-10. Focus on lighting
+11. Focus on lighting for ambiance

 Outdoor living room